IAkinola/ISBN-Digits/README.md

 reaches a threshold set by the user.
 It is a project dear to me and I hope to finish it very soon.

 ## Section C: International Standard Book Numbers
-A package used to check if the digits given is a valid ISBN digit.
+A solution used to check if the digits given is a valid ISBN digit.
 If it's a ISBN-10 digit it gets converted to a ISBN-13 digit.
 ### How to use
 _To Install the package:_ <br>